janwilmake/dorm/README.md

 npm i dormroom
 ```

-See [example.ts](example.ts) and [wrangler.jsonc](wrangler.jsonc) how to use!
+See [example.ts](example.ts) and [wrangler.jsonc](wrangler.jsonc) for usage examples!
 To try it without installing into your own project, you can also just clone this repo and run `wrangler dev`.

-See https://dorm.wilmake.com to see that live.
+See https://dorm.wilmake.com to see it live.
 This demonstrates it works using a users management API and HTML for that.
 X Post: https://x.com/janwilmake/status/1912146275597721959

 To connect your DORM(s) to Outerbase you can create it as a starbase in https://studio.outerbase.com

-The entire library is under 1000 lines of code with a minimalist API.
+The library is optimized for a minimal API footprint while providing powerful features.
 Check out [DORM.ts](DORM.ts).

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/janwilmake/dorm)